plantinformatics/pretzel-documentation-website/docs/User-Stories/User-story-1.md

 ### Zoom to region around sbm-1 gene

-Use Pretzel's zoom functions (https://docs.plantinformatics.io/Basic-Functions/Zooming-in-and-out-of-datasets/) to refine the view.
+Use Pretzel's zoom functions [Zooming in and out of datasets](https://docs.plantinformatics.io/Basic-Functions/Zooming-in-and-out-of-datasets/) to refine the view.
 Zoom in to the region around the sbm-1 gene.

 ![enter image description here](https://pretzel-images-public.s3.ap-southeast-2.amazonaws.com/user-stories/user-story-1/us-1-15.png)